Imagine how baffled you’d be if you opened your Google Analytics dashboard tomorrow and found that your traffic had flatlined.

 Your competitors can hurt your search engine optimization efforts and can even get you penalized by Google by doing negative SEO on your site.
 The most common practice in negative SEO is to get a lot of spammy sites to link to you.

 If Google finds spammy sites linking to you, it might think of your site as low-quality.
-This, too, affects where you rank with the search engine giant (and others) and increases your risk for a penalty.
+This also affects where you rank with the search engine giant (and others) and increases your risk for a penalty.

 Fighting negative SEO is a required step to protect your site from Google penalties.